top of page

 Technically, I probably do the same as many other photographers; my camera settings, equipment choices and lighting style are certainly not unique.
 But great photography isn't just a technical skill, it is shaped by a combination of your personal interests, values and viewpoints.

-It is the purpose with which you are taking the photographs that give it strength and meaning.
+It is the purpose with which a photograph is taken that give it strength and meaning.
 It is the intention of the photograph that speaks volumes, much more than the depth of field.

-When you can visually explore a subject that you are passionate about and present it in a way that engages others, that's when photography comes into it's own, that's when it becomes interesting.
+When a subject that the artist is interested in is visually explored and presented in a way that engages others, that's when photography comes into it's own, that's when it becomes interesting.

 Martin Parr hasn't been shooting idiosyncratic British seaside scenes for decades because he is interested in his camera, surely it is because he is obsessed with the world.

-When you focus on what you care about, the look of your work develops to support the story you are telling.
-The choices you make, both technically and aesthetically, are guided by the intention more than a conscious decision towards a particular look, and eventually form an integral part of your unique voice.
+When a photographer focuses on what they care about, the look of thier work develops to support the story they are telling.
+The choices they make, both technically and aesthetically, are guided by the intention more than a conscious decision towards a particular look, and eventually form an integral part of thier unique voice.

 I care about the people who don't have a voice, the people who suffer in silence because they don't know how to be heard.
 My passion is for everyday stories that need to be told; stories that build tolerance and empathy.
 Stories that are often considered boring and complicated, but vitally important.